 If you use the compostable bags provided by your recycling center, you’ll have the right bags.
 The magic words that ensure your bag is compostable at industrial facilities is: BPI-certified compostable.
 Or, look for the logo shown below.

 When your countertop pail gets full, transfer contents to a larger six-gallon bin with a lid.
 Compost kits with these two-sized pails and compostable bags are available from the Town of Mamaroneck and Village of Mamaroneck.

-Every May, the Town holds a compost give-back day at the Maxwell Avenue Recycling Center.
+Every spring, the Town holds a compost give-back day at the Maxwell Avenue Recycling Center.
 The Village of Mamaroneck had a compost give-back in June 2018 and expects to do so annually.
 You can fill buckets with soil enriching compost to add to your vegetable and flower garden.
 Once you try this vibrant compost, you’ll see why it’s called “black gold!”

 Burying or Burning Food is a Dead End

 When we throw food scraps in the trash, they're either incinerated or buried at a landfill, ending the life-cycle of the material and generating greenhouse gases like methane and CO2.
 We also lose the opportunity to convert food scraps into beneficial compost to be used as a natural fertilizer on local farms.

 Compost is a Climate Superhero

 Reducing wasted food is always the priority, but if we must toss the leftovers, then composting is the way to go.
 Studies show that compost helps to cool the planet!
 When a thin layer of compost is spread on rangeland, grasses grow that sequester tons of carbon from the atmosphere.
 This is really good news!